nozomiyamada/DSI3/Thai NLP Examples/README.md

 - Word Embeddings
 - Topic Modelling

-There are some NLP examples In this repository.
+Here are some NLP examples In this repository.

 1. Text Classification with Logistic Regression / Neural Network
 2. Word Embeddings of news articles